National Bank of Canada

 The National Bank of Canada (Banque Nationale du Canada) is the sixth largest commercial bank in Canada.
 It is headquartered in Montreal, and has branches in most Canadian provinces and 2.4 million personal clients.
-National Bank is the largest bank in Quebec, and the second largest financial institution in the province, after Desjardins credit union.
+National Bank is the largest bank in Quebec, and the second largest financial institution in the province after Desjardins.
 National Bank's Institution Number is 006 and its SWIFT code is BNDCCAMMINT.

 History

-In 1859, francophone businessmen in Ontario and Quebec were keen to establish a bank under their local control, and persuade the provincial legislature to pass the act that created the Banque Nationale on May 4, 1859.
+In 1859, francophone businessmen in Ontario and Quebec were keen to establish a bank under their local control, and persuaded the provincial legislature to pass the act that created the Banque Nationale on May 4, 1859.
 Some members of the anglophone bourgeoisie participated in the bank's share capital, but francophones retained exclusive control and held all seats on the board of directors with Ulric-Joseph Tessier, lawyer and Member of the Legislative Assembly serving as chairman of the bank.

 The bank suffered losses during the banking crisis sparked by the financial panic of 1873 and panic of 1884 but managed to survive and continued to operate.
 In the 1930s, during the Great Depression, Banque Nationale again came under financial stress; this time a merger was arranged with Banque d’Hochelaga assisted by the province's legislature to strengthen the bank.
 The merged bank was renamed "Banque Canadienne Nationale" (BCN) (English, "Canadian National Bank").

 In 1968, BCN, in conjunction with a number of other banks, launched Chargex, the first credit card to be issued by a Canadian bank.

 During the 1970s, Quebec-based rival Provincial Bank of Canada expanded rapidly through a number of acquisitions.
 It merged with the People's Bank in 1970, with the Toronto-based Unity Bank of Canada, and in 1979 it acquired Laurentide Financial Corporation of Vancouver.
 Provincial Bank and BCN continued to expand but continued to have a large part of their operations concentrated in Quebec.
 In November 1979, these two banks decided to merge under the new name "National Bank of Canada" in what was at the time one of the largest bank mergers.